AdarshHuggi/freebee/README.md

 # freebee
-Freebee app is devloped using the fastapi its chat application
+Freebee fastAPI app contains the Login and and Registration, individual chat API endpoints